dotnet/dotnet-docker/samples/dotnetapp/README.md

 # .NET Core Docker Sample

-This sample demonstrates how to use .NET Core and Docker together.
+This [sample](Dockerfile) demonstrates how to use .NET Core and Docker together.
 It builds multiple projects and executes unit tests in a container.
 The sample works with both Linux and Windows containers and can also be used without Docker.

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/r/microsoft/dotnet/).
 It builds and tests the application and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/r/microsoft/dotnet/).
 It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14) where appropriate.

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

-Multiple variations of this sample have been provided:
+Multiple variations of this sample have been provided, as follows.
+Some of these are demonstrated below.
+You specify alternate Dockerfile via the `-f` argument.

 * [Multi-arch sample with build and unit testing](Dockerfile)
 * [Multi-arch basic sample](Dockerfile.basic)